longhowlam/ubuntuscripts/README.md

 # ubuntuscripts
-Some ubuntu commands to install software from a 'fresh' ubuntu instance
+Some ubuntu commands to install software from a 'fresh' ubuntu instance.
+R Rstudio, packages h2o and MXNET

+if problem '\r' not found then it needs
-still needs:       sed -i 's/\r$//' filename
+       sed -i 's/\r$//' filename

+beacuse of windows to linux system.